-9.3(e) The Clerk of the Court of Appeals, the Presiding Justice of an Appellate Division, the Chief Administrative Judge, the Presiding Judge of the Court of Claims, the District Administrative Judge or an appropriate local Judge may require an employee who has been absent because of personal illness, as a condition of his/her return to duty, to submit the Health Care Provider Certification for Employee's Return to Work form, and any other forms currently in use (Estimated Capabilities Form and Duties Assessment Form for Court Officers) prior to the employee's return to work to establish that the employee is not disabled from the performance of the employee's normal duties and that the employee's return to duty will not jeopardize the health of other employees.
-If the medical reports provided by the employee are deemed insufficient, the employee will be notified within five work days and asked to provide additional medical.
-If the employee does not provide additional medical or the medical provided is deemed insufficient, the Clerk of the Court of Appeals, the Presiding Justice of an Appellate Division, the Chief Administrative Judge, or the appropriate Deputy Chief Administrative Judge (Courts Within or Outside New York City), will make a determination within five work days from the date of receipt of the additional medical as to whether the employee will be examined, at the expense of the State, by a physician designated by the State, to establish if the employee is able to perform his/her normal duties and if the employee's return to duty will not jeopardize the health of other employees.
-The examination shall be scheduled within twenty work days after a determination is made by the Clerk of the Court of Appeals, the Presiding Justice of an Appellate Division, the Chief Administrative Judge, or the appropriate Deputy Chief Administrative Judge (Courts Within or Outside New York City) to send the employee to be examined by a State physician.
-If it is determined that the employee needs to be examined by a specialist including a psychiatrist, this examination shall be scheduled within twenty work days from the date the employee is examined by the State physician.
+9.3(e) Returning to Work.
+The (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; Chief Administrative Judge for the Office of Court Administration; and District Administrative Judge or an appropriate local judge in the trial courts, may require an employee who has been absent because of personal illness, as a condition of his/her return to duty, to submit the Health Care Provider Certification for Employee's Return to Work form, and any other forms currently in use (Estimated Capabilities Form and Duties Assessment Form for Court Officers) prior to the employee's return to work to establish that the employee is not disabled from the performance of the employee's normal duties and that the employee's return to duty will not jeopardize the health of other employees.
+If the medical reports provided by the employee are deemed insufficient, the employee will be notified within five workdays and asked to provide additional medical.
+If the employee does not provide additional medical or the medical provided is deemed insufficient, the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims, will make a determination within five work days from the date of receipt of the additional medical as to whether the employee will be examined, at the expense of the State, by a physician designated by the State, to establish if the employee is able to perform his/her normal duties and if the employee's return to duty will not jeopardize the health of other employees.
+The examination shall be scheduled within twenty workdays after a determination is made by the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims, to send the employee to be examined by a State physician.
+If it is determined that the employee needs to be examined by a specialist including a psychiatrist, this examination shall be scheduled within twenty workdays from the date the employee is examined by the State physician.
 A failure by the State to meet the time frames provided in this Section shall not be deemed as authorizing an employee to return to work.

-9.3(f) In addition to personal illness of an employee, personal visits to a doctor or dentist, or other medical practitioner by the employee when approved by the Clerk of the Court of Appeals, the Presiding Judge of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge or an appropriate local Judge, may be charged against accumulated sick leave credits.
-Proof of such visit for such absence, satisfactory to the Clerk of the Court of Appeals, the Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge or an appropriate local Judge may be required.
+9.3(f) Sick Leave for Doctor's Appointments.
+In addition to personal illness of an employee, personal visits to a doctor or dentist, or other medical practitioner by the employee when approved by the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; Chief Administrative Judge for the Office of Court Administration; and District Administrative Judge or an appropriate local judge in the trial courts, may be charged against accumulated sick leave credits.
+Proof of such visit for such absence, satisfactory to the (or a designee of): Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; Chief Administrative Judge for the Office of Court Administration; and District Administrative Judge or an appropriate local judge in the trial courts may be required.